BSC-ES/autosubmit/README.md

 Cautions:
 - Before launching autosubmit check the following stuff:
-> ssh ithaca # (for example) check other HPC platforms where password-less ssh is feasible.
+> ssh marenostrum5 # (for example) check other HPC platforms where password-less ssh is feasible.
 - After launching autosubmit, one must be aware of login expiry limit and policy (if applicable for any HPC) and renew the login access accordingly (by using token/key etc) before expiry.